spinetrak/rPI-PiTFT/README.md

   - RPi3 cpu / disk / memory / temperature
   - GPS location (latitude, longitude, altitude)
   - GPS movement (speed, direction)
-- writes NMEA log of GGA and RMC sentences
+- writes local NMEA log of GGA and RMC sentences
-- creates GPX file from current NMEA log on command
+- creates local GPX file from current NMEA log on command
-- backs up NMEA log on command
+- backs up local NMEA log on command
+- if there is an internet connection, sends all data averaged every few seconds to Initial State for data visualization in the cloud